Technical insulation material consisting of synthetic

-Since our garments have zippers as a central functionality, we choose zippers from the leading manufacturer on the market, YKK.
+Since our garments have zips as a main function, we choose zippers from the leading manufacturer on the market, YKK.
 YKK has extensive experience in manufacturing zippers and conducts rigorous testing before a zipper is put into production.
 YKK is used by most leading and renowned outdoor manufacturers.

-We love wool.
-For us it is a matter of course to choose wool in our base layers and many of our midlayers.
+It is a given that we chose wool to put in our base layers and many of our mid layers.

-Wool is one of our finest natural materials with properties that make it unique among other textiles.
+Wool is one of the finest natural materials, with properties that make it unique among other textiles.
 Wool has a special ability to regulate body temperature; it warms when it is cold and cools when it is hot.
 In addition, wool is a self-purifying material (does not need to be washed as often as other materials), antibacterial and it is completely natural.

 We are careful about the origin of merino wool and want to feel confident that the sheep that produce the wool used in our clothes are treated well.
 At Uhip, we strongly dissociate ourselves from mulesing, a painful procedure that aims to prevent parasites from entering the skin of merino-ulcers.
 The method is used in Australia.
-Our garments in merino wool are produced in Europe by companies that buy wool from Germany, Austria, Switzerland, Scandinavia and South Africa.
-These countries do not practice mulesing.
+Our garments which are made from merino wool, are produced in Europe by companies that buy wool from Germany, Austria, Switzerland, Scandinavia, and South Africa.
+These countries do not practise mulesing.

-We guarantee that our baselayers consist of 100% certified mulesing-free merino wool.
+We guarantee that our garments consist of 100% certified mulesing-free merino wool.

 High quality wool from Europe